electron/electronjs.org-old/CONTRIBUTING.md

 ## Need Help?
 ### [Join](https://discord.gg/H6uTh7m) The Discord Server!
-Join the Discord server to get connected to thousands of Devs creating awesome projects with Electron.js everyday!
+Join the Discord server to get connected to thousands of devs creating awesome projects with Electron
-  - Get Help! regarding any issue you are facing.
+  - Get help regarding any issue you are facing.
-  - Make new friends, working in the same space!
+  - Make new friends, working in the same space
-  - Find some amazing projects to contribute to! or Help others with their issues!
+  - Find amazing projects to contribute to, or help others with their issues
-  - Still Reading for reasons to Join? duh!
-Just [Join](https://discord.gg/H6uTh7m)  Already!

 If any of this information confusing, incorrect, or incomplete, feel free to [open an issue](https://github.com/electron/electronjs.org/issues/new)